 You have probably overheard discussions about the magnificent ‘UX’ of a product, or the poor ‘UI’ of a website.
-But what exactly are those people talking about?
-What actually is the difference between User Interface Design (UI Design) and User Experience Design (UX Design)?
+But what are those people talking about?
+What exactly is the difference between User Interface Design (UI) and User Experience Design (UX)?

 Often these design processes are banded together and although both are part of the design process, they themselves are quite different, referring to very different parts of the process and the design discipline.
 Where UX Design is a more analytical and technical field, UI Design is closer to what we refer to as graphic design, though the responsibilities are somewhat more complex.

 UX and UI are some of the most puzzling and misused terms in the tech industry field.
 Yet a great product experience starts with UX followed by UI.
 Both are essential for the product’s success.
 Defined very simply User Interface Design is the part of the product that faces the user when they look at the site or product, and the User Experience is how they feel when they look at the site.

 User Experience Design (also referred to as UXD or UED) is the process of increasing customer satisfaction and loyalty by focusing on the ease of use as well as improving the overall pleasure in the interaction between the customer and the product.

 This implies that regardless of its medium, UX Design encompasses any and all interactions between a potential or active customer and a company.
 As a design process it could be applied to anything – cars, software as service, web development and so on.

 Despite being a design term, its use since inception has been almost entirely within the online or digital industry, possibly due to these industries gaining momentum simultaneously at the time of the term’s use.

 The responsibilities of Opus Online’s UX Designer are targeted at the development of online products, but the process can be applied to anything:

 Coordination with UI Designer(s)